Stephanie Tretick

 Viola

-Before coming to Pittsburgh, Stephanie Tretick was a member of the Baltimore Symphony for five years, serving there as a violinist and violist.
+Before coming to Pittsburgh, Stephanie Tretick was a member of the Baltimore Symphony for five years, serving there in both the violin and viola sections.
 She also has performed on both instruments in Pittsburgh, substituting on short notice as a first violinist during a PSO Far East tour and appearing as violin soloist with the Orchestra in a performance of the Concerto in D by her father, the late Sidney Tretick.

-Ms. Tretick has been associated with the Aspen and Casals festivals and the Bach Aria Group, the latter with which she collaborated in a recording of Bach's six Brandenburg Concertos.
-Solo engagements have included a performance of Brahm's Double Concerto with the Phoenix Symphony and an appearance in Indiana playing the Tretick Concerto.
+Ms. Tretick has been associated with the Aspen and Casals Music Festivals and the Bach Aria Group.
+Solo engagements have included performances of the Brahms Double Concerto with her sister Blythe, a marathon Vivaldi Seasons evening, and several other appearances playing the Tretick Concerto.
+She also adores performing chamber music.